Biography

 as, handle and recreate treasured pop-ups from the past.
 During this time I was fortunate enough to take part in

-Stand & Deliver curated by Ed Hutchins.
+an artist book show entitled Stand & Deliver curated by Ed Hutchins.
 Not only was a moveable entry of mine

 accepted, but I was also able to create a pop-up catalog that accompanied the touring exhibit.

-Celebration, Robert Sabuda and Matthew Reinhart asked me to join them at their
+Soon after the completion of Celebration, Robert Sabuda and Matthew Reinhart asked me to join them at their

 studio in New York.
 Again I found myself working under the most innovative and creative minds in the field.
 I also